rizac/stream2segment/README.md

 ## Misc:

 ### sqlitebrowser
 The program saves data on a sql database (tested with postresql and sqlite).
-If sqlite is used ite database (whose path is specified in the config file).
-To visualize the sqlite content, you can download sqlitebrowser (http://sqlitebrowser.org/).
+If sqlite is used as database, to visualize the sqlite content you can download sqlitebrowser (http://sqlitebrowser.org/).
 The installation on Mac is straightforward (use brew cask or go to the link above) whereas on Ubuntu can be done as follows:
 ```
 sudo add-apt-repository ppa:linuxgndu/sqlitebrowser
 sudo apt-get install sqlitebrowser